-- Safeguarding Children There may be other outstanding Safeguarding Children issues which do not involve the member of staff concerned but which Ofsted and LADO deem need to be dealt with via Safeguarding Children procedures - No further action - Where the allegation has been found to be without basis Ofsted will write to the Pre-School summarising the outcome of the investigation. - Employers must refer the member of staff to the Disclosure and Barring Services if they: - o have been cautioned or convicted of a relevant (automatic barring) offence; - o have sacked them because they harmed a child or adult; - have sacked them because they might have harmed a child or adult otherwise; or - were planning to sack them for any of these reasons, but the person resigned first.

-Relevant information should be referred to the DBS as soon as it becomes available.
-The referral should only be made once you have gathered sufficient evidence and after consultation with the LADO.

-Where an allegation has been found to be unfounded a summary of the allegation and subsequent investigation should be kept on the Setting's confidential LADO Referral File.
+- Following completion of an investigation by Ofsted and the LADO there will be five possible courses of action: - Criminal Ofsted and LADO will decide if there is sufficient evidence to carry forward a prosecution of the member and if so will involve the police directly. - Disciplinary Ofsted and the LADO may determine that there is not sufficient evidence to press a criminal charge, but there may nevertheless be issues which require that disciplinary action is taken via the setting's disciplinary procedure. - Training The investigations may indicate that the allegation was unfounded but the case may well have shown that there are issues of training and performance amongst staff which need to be dealt with by additional staff training. - Safeguarding Children There may be other outstanding Safeguarding Children issues which do not involve the member of staff concerned but which Ofsted and LADO deem need to be dealt with via Safeguarding Children procedures - No further action - Where the allegation has been found to be without basis Ofsted will write to the Pre-School summarising the outcome of the investigation. - Employers must refer the member of staff to the Disclosure and Barring Services if they: - o have been cautioned or convicted of a relevant (automatic barring) offence; - have sacked them because they harmed a child or adult; - o have sacked them because they might have harmed a child or adult otherwise; or - o were planning to sack them for any of these reasons, but the person resigned first. - Relevant information should be referred to the DBS as soon as it becomes available.
+The referral should only be made once you have gathered sufficient evidence and after consultation with the LADO. - Where an allegation has been found to be unfounded a summary of the allegation and subsequent investigation should be kept on the Setting's confidential LADO Referral File.
 Where disciplinary action has been taken, documents relating to the investigation should be retained, together with a written record of the investigation in the LADO Referral File.